 Small, wine-focused, and perpetually full.
 The menu rotates with the season, the seating is close, and the crowd is almost entirely local.

-Nobody’s hovering over you to turn the table.
-You can actually settle in.
+Nobody’s hovering over you to turn the tables.
+You can actually take your time.

 It feels like a neighborhood spot, not a destination, and that’s exactly why people keep going back.